 Tuition alone does not cover the cost of an ACS education; in fact, tuition covers only 83% of what it costs to educate your child.
-As a result, the school has to raise $3,402,252, which averages out to an additional $3,135 per student at ACS.
+To cover that 17% deficit, we need to raise funds.

-The bottom line is that no one at ACS pays the full cost of the education for their children here.
 We rely on voluntary support for the Annual Fund to balance our budget.
-Donations to the Annual Fund support everything from campus renovations, to financial aid and scholarships, to faculty professional development, to art, music, athletics, technology and supplies.
+Donations to the Annual Fund support everything from campus renovations, financial aid and scholarships, to faculty and staff professional development, art, music, athletics, technology and supplies.

-All schools and universities need to constantly update their campuses to insure that the facilities keep up with the program.
+All schools and universities need to constantly update their campuses to ensure that the facilities keep up with the program.

-We hire ex-pats because we are the American School and our Board and most of our parents want us to offer an American Program with a complement of teachers who are up to date on the latest educational trends in the USA, and who are native speakers of English.
+We hire teachers from around the world because we are an American School.
+Our Board and most of our parents want us to offer an American Program with a complement of teachers who are up to date on the latest educational trends in the USA, and who are native speakers of English.
 This is very important to our identity.

-Currently about 1/3 of our teachers are foreign hires, and this seems to be about the right ratio to maintain going forward.
+Currently about 1/3 of our teachers are overseas hires, and this seems to be about the right ratio to maintain going forward.
 We want to end up with a good balance of excellent teachers from Lebanon and from abroad.
 When we recruit teachers from abroad, we need to fly them here, house, and support them.
-Our tuitions are higher than other schools in Lebanon primarily because we employ a higher percentage of ex-pats than any other school.

 Over the next few years ACS will turn its attention to our Master Plan.
 That plan calls for us to build an expansive new facility on the site of our green field.
 We will have 2 floors of parking below the building, a learning center, meeting and gathering space on the first two floors, classrooms for Middle School and High School, on the next three levels, a new gymnasium and fitness center on the top two floors, and a beautiful new field overlooking the sea on the roof.
 When that new building is complete, we can turn our attention to Early Years and Elementary School, and upgrade those facilities as well.
 Of course this plan will involve raising considerably more money.